Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Multivariate extremes

 The \code{gbp\_mar} object is of class \code{ExtDep\_npBayes} and contains the posterior samples for all the parameters: point mass $p_0$ and $p_1$, polynomial coefficients $\boldsymbol{\eta}$ and degree $\kappa$, marginal parameters $\bftheta_1$ and $\bftheta_2$, respectively reported by the arguments \code{pm}, \code{eta}, \code{k}, \code{mar1} and \code{mar2}.
 Its also contains binary vectors indicating the accepted marginal and dependence proposals (\code{accepted.mar1}, \code{accepted.mar2} and \code{accepted}) and the marginal proposals that were rejected right away for not being in the parameter space (\code{straight.reject1} and \code{straight.reject2}).
 It also includes acceptance probabilities at each step (\code{acc.vec}, \code{acc.vec.mar1} and \code{acc.vec.mar2}), the marginal scaling parameters $\tau_1$ and $\tau_2$ (\code{sig1.vec} and \code{sig2.vec}), as well as some of the inputs.

 The \code{diagnostics} function investigates the convergence of the algorithm, producing Figure~\ref{fig:diag_logRet}.
 The top panels display the scaling parameters $\tau_1$ and $\tau_2$ from the marginal proposals and the polynomial degree $\kappa$, as function of the iterations.
 The bottom panels show the corresponding acceptance probability with the desired acceptance probability of $0.234$ (horizontal black solid lines).
-Overall, Figure~\ref{fig:diag_logRet} suggests a burn-in period of $30,000$ iterations.
+For both margins, the acceptance rate stabilizes at a level slightly below the nominated level of $0.234$ which yields decreasing values of the corresponding $\tau$ parameters.
+One could be tempted to increasing the number of MCMC iterations or the burn-in period but given the range of values taken, this would have little impact.
+In addition, the first two rows of the Figure~\ref{fig:diag_logRet} indicate that acceptance probability for the marginal estimates is slightly below the nominated levels.
+Actual convergence of the marginal chains can be confirmed using traceplots on the columns of the objects \texttt{gbp\_mar\$mar1} and \texttt{gbp\_mar\$mar2}.
+Overall, Figure~\ref{fig:diag_logRet} suggests a burn-in period of $30,000$ iterations and we now run the following commands \begin{CodeChunk} \begin{CodeInput} R> # Compute summary statistics of the MCMC output R> gbp_mar_sum <- summary(object = gbp_mar, burn = 30000, plot = TRUE)